Top Destinations in Israel for First-Time Visitors

 Israel, a land where ancient history meets modern innovation, is a captivating destination for travelers.
 From sacred religious sites to vibrant cities and breathtaking natural wonders, Israel offers a diverse range of experiences for first-time visitors.
 This comprehensive guide will explore the top destinations in Israel that should be on every first-time traveler's itinerary.

-1. Jerusalem: The Eternal City
+Jerusalem: The Timeless City

 The Old City